SethRobinson/RTSlideShow/README.md

 Edit config.txt to change the default settings.
 The file itself has some basic descriptions of its options.

-## Comand line options
+## Command line options

-You can add -fulscreen to force fullscreen mode.
+You can add -fullscreen to force fullscreen mode.
 An additional parm can be the config file to use, this way many different kinds of kiosks/presentations can be ready to go from the same directory.
 Example:  RTSlideShow.exe myconfig.txt

 # How to compile it from source